Egyptian pound steady at forex sale, stronger on black market

 But the central bank surprised markets when it strengthened the pound by 20 piasters in November and has held it steady ever since.

-The official rate is still far stronger than the black market rate which, strengthened to around 8.75 from 8.78 on Thursday.
+The official rate is still far stronger than the black market rate which, strengthened to around 8.74 pounds per dollar from 8.75 pounds on Thursday.

 To help relieve a dollar shortage that has seen imports of essential goods piling up at ports, the central bank on Tuesday raised the cap on foreign currency deposits at banks fivefold to $250,000.